 I would like to share a bit more about our family's practice of building relationships with the end goal being marriage.

 It would be our preference not to use labels but we practice our own family's version of a "courtship" model.
-I put that in parentheses because I don't like labels.
+I put that in quotes because I don't like labels.
 Courtship can mean so many different things and so many people go about things in such different ways... it's really not a clearly-defined word in our society.

 But for us... this is what that process of building a relationship with a common end goal of a godly marriage looks like.